-The ServSwitchTM Brand CATx KVM Extender Series enables dual channel high-resolution video, PS/2 keyboard and mouse, stereo audio, and serial port signals to be communicated up to 1000ft (300m) over Category 5, 5e, 6 or higher (CATx) cable.
+The ServSwitch[TM] Brand CATx KVM Extender Series enables high-resolution video, PS/2 keyboard and mouse, stereo audio, and serial port signals to be communicated up to 1000ft (300m) over Category 5, 5e, 6 or higher (CATx) cable.

-A basic KVM extension system comprises a Local unit (transmitter) and a Remote unit (receiver).
-The Local unit connects directly to the computer (or a KVM switch system) using the supplied cable(s).
-The user console (keyboard, mouse and monitors) attaches to the Remote unit.
-The Remote and Local units communicate video and data information along the connecting CATx cables (see Figure 1).
+A basic KVM extension system comprises a Local Unit (transmitter) and a Remote Unit (receiver).
+The Local Unit connects directly to the computer (or a KVM switch system) using the supplied cable(s).
+The user console (keyboard, mouse and monitor) attaches to the Remote Unit.
+The Remote and Local Units communicate video and data information along the connecting CATx cable (see Figure 1).